-This course is a remedial course intended to improve reading and writing skills.
-The course may be mandated for students who fall below the state standard on the 8th Grade ELA Test.
-11th grade students who have failed the Regents Exam in January, June, or August may be assigned to this course.
-Additionally, a student may enroll in AIS on the recommendation of a classroom teacher, by personal request, or by parent request.
-The goal of the course is preparing for the Common Core Standards, instruction in writing the research paper, and strategies for passing the Common Core Regents Exam.
+This class is an opportunity for remediation intended to improve reading and writing skills.
+The course may be mandated for students who fall below the state standard on the eighth grade English Language Arts exam and/or the AIMSWeb test administered in ninth grade.
+Eleventh grade students who have failed the Regents Exam in January, June, or August may also be assigned to this class.
+Additionally, a student may be placed in AIS on the recommendation of a classroom teacher, by personal request, or by parent request.
+The goal of the class is preparation for the English Regents exam and strengthening of reading and writing skills in English classes and across the curriculum.